What Causes Hair Loss and How to Keep Your Hair Healthy and Strong

 - Style your hair less.
 Go natural.
 Let the hair air-dry and avoid hair ties.
 These cause your hair to break in addition to falling out.
 Also use a hair tie that does not hurt your hair follicles at all, or doesn’t cause any breakage.

 - Wear a swim cap if you’re going to the pool, especially if it’s chlorinated.
 Also a great trick is to dunk your head, or sit underneath the shower head and put cold water on your head.
 Drench your hair with cold water and then put the swim cap on so it’s already full of water, it can’t absorb any more of the chlorinated water.

 Today we covered some of the basic healthy hair information.
 Hair loss is perfectly normal.
 Your hair is in one of three stages at any given time and this includes the shedding phase.
 If you tried the pull test — which involves taking a section of dry and clean hair and then pulling it at the end and counting how many strands you ended up with — If you have 10 or more strands in your hand, then you might be suffering from excess hair loss, and it might be a good idea to schedule an appointment with the general practitioner or your dermatologist.

-If you notice you are losing a lot of hair what could be the cause?
-Could it be stress, do you have a preexisting condition that mirrors diabetes or heart disease, are you overweight, have you had a fever last couple of days, or do you suffer from chronic inflammation?
-These are all possible contributing factors to why your hair is shedding.
+If you notice you are losing a lot of hair, causes could include: stress, a preexisting condition that mirrors diabetes or heart disease, excess weight, a recent fever, or chronic inflammation, among other possible contributing factors.

 There are things that you can do naturally to heal your hair and keep it looking healthy, vibrant, and strong.
 This includes applying a hair mask several times a week, styling it less, giving yourself a head massage, using oils, eating an anti-inflammatory diet, and wearing a protective swim cap after you saturate it with cold water, if you know that you’re going to be swimming in a chlorinated pool.